geobakery/GeospatialAnalyzer/README.development.md

 ## Running the app

-Run one of the following command to start the service.
-The current scripts and params are defined in the `package.json` file.
+Run one of the following commands to start the service.
+The current scripts and parameters are defined in the `package.json` file.

 Compile and run the service: